Many of my author friends are surprised when I rell them about the many ways meditation can help writers with both their life and their work.

 After all, at first glance, meditation and writing don’t seem to have much in common.
-One is a spiritual health practice involving focusing the mind.
-The other is the art of putting words on paper.
+One is a spiritual health practice in which we focus the mind.
+The other is our art and job, in which we put words on paper.
 How can they possibly relate to one another?

-Actually, you might be surprised by some of the links between meditation and writing.
-Meditation can increase your creativity, make you more imaginative, and help you to focus so you’re productive at the keyboard.
+Well, for starters, meditation can increase your creativity, make you more imaginative, and help you to focus so you’re productive at the keyboard.

 There is also evidence that meditation helps with writer’s block.
-The Massachusetts Institute of Technology says that writer’s block is a condition connected to the frontal lobe.
+Writer’s block is a condition connected to the frontal lobe.
 And we know from research that meditation improves the activity of the frontal lobe.
-Therefore, it is reasonable to expect meditation to help with writer’s block.
+Therefore, it is reasonable to expect meditation to help with writer’s block, and this is something Ive seen for myself when I get writers block halfway through writing a chapter, meditate, as hey presto, problem solved.

 As a professional writer (journalist and novelist) and a meditation instructor, naturally, I have a great deal of experience using meditation when writing.
-So let me show you how to use meditation as a writer.
-And if you truly want to get the best of meditation, book an online lesson with me today.
+So let me show you how to do precisely that.

 If you are brand new to meditation, you will want to read my beginners guide to meditating at home first.